JeffersonLab/qphix/doc/Specialization_Header_Generation.markdown

 The syntax with `%(fptype_underscore)s` must be used if the filenames of the generated kernels contain the name of the floating point type.
 This part of the string will be expanded to `double_` for `double`.
-This is needed in the clover operators because the clover term itself has an independent floating point type.
+This is needed in the clover operators because the clover term itself has a separate floating point type.
+The other references to the kernel family is independent of the floating point type, so it does not contain that in the name.

+The trailing “s” is unfortunate to read, but this is the `%(...)s` Python syntax used in Jinja to replace patterns in a string.

 The two files `KERNEL_general.h.j2` and `KERNEL_specialization.h.j2` need to be written.
 The changes there depend on the new implementation.